roomrys/GiftRepo/README.md

 # GiftList

-We are in the age of information!
-Out with the old christmas lists, in with the new.
 This website acts as a gift registry which allows users to upload links to items which are then displayed on their own person page.

 ## Vision